-A fellow of the Royal Society of Arts, Bill Lucas is Director of Learning for the Fellowship Programme.
+A fellow of the Royal Society of Arts, Bill Lucas is an independent learning facilitator.

 Bill Lucas is concerned to understand more about the dispositions or habits of mind of successful learners and workers.
 His work spans health, education and the creative sector.
 Bill’s Habits of Improvers framework was commended by the Scottish CMO and is increasingly being taken up by the NHS organisations.
 Bill’s publications and more information about his research group can be found here.